 There is also an instant date display at 3 o’clock, a power reserve indicator (the disc at 9 o’clock), and a unique satin-finished steel bracelet integrated with its case.

 The North Flag collection was one of the most anticipated watches when it was introduced in 2015 at Baselworld, because of the in-house movement.
 There are many reviews praising the sleek, retro tool watch features, as well as the advanced movement.
 This article explores all the important features of the watch and compares it with the Tudor Ranger II from the 1970s and the Rolex Explorer 2, which were said to have inspired the North Flag design.

 Tudor Heritage Chrono collection

 As mentioned above, Tudor is a type of brand that likes to take inspiration from older models.
 The Heritage Chrono collection is a modernized version of the Tudor Monte Carlo Chronographs that were popular in the 1907s.
 This goes to show that the company is excellent at refining, improving, and optimizing its watches.
 The watches from this line were also the first to come with an additional fabric strap.

-If you’re interested on the watch where this was based on, check out this article, which places the two side by side, discussing the history, reception, and technologies used.
+If you’re interested in the watch where this was based, check out this article, which places the two side by side, discussing the history, reception, and technologies used.

 These are only some of Tudor’s most well-reviewed models.
 Browsing through their website would allow you to explore other equally celebrated lines—for instance, there’s one for those who want jewels on their watches (like the Tudor Glamour and Tudor 1926 collections), and a line for those who like tool watches (such as the Tudor Fastrider Black Shield and the Tudor Heritage Ranger).